 When we founded Spotlight Solar, we intended to make solar more visible.
 Our first installation was in the middle of Charlotte on the top edge of a parking deck.
 Then came many other visible spots including the St. Louis Rams’ HQ.
 But if this don’t beat all…

-I have a confession: I laughed when I heard about this idea, thinking it would be over-the-top, and maybe even beneath the dignity of solar energy and our higher purpose.
+I have a confession: I laughed when I heard about this idea, thinking it would be over-the-top and maybe even come off as frivolous, undermining our higher purpose.
 I was wrong.

 Spotlight Solar is about helping more people learn about solar and appreciate the property owners who are using it.
 This installation will be seen by 150,000 visitors per year, up close and highly memorable.
 The ribbon cutting event brought two mayors and the press into the shade of clean energy technology, and landed it on the front page of both local city papers, reaching 200,000 people.